TomGrill/gdx-facebook-app/README.md

 **General**
 Import project to your IDE

-1. Edit MyFacebookConfig core project.
+1. Create MyFacebookConfig extends GDXFacebookConfig class.
 Replace APP_ID with your Facebook App ID.

 **In Android project**